Proto-List of Expressions

 - EX0004.003 - Cart Before Horse: Becoming overly invested in a specific aspect of a task or project before fully understanding the overall requirements, often resulting in unnecessary or wasted effort.

-- EX0005 - Mood swings: Experiencing frequent changes in mood.
+- EX0005.001 - Emotional Reactivity: Experiencing frequent and heightened changes in mood.

 - (Mood.Swng.02) Low frustration tolerance: Getting easily frustrated and having difficulty coping with setbacks.